-As of the date of this amendment to the annual report, we received CTA and IND approvals for ALS-4 and SACT-1 from Health Canada and US FDA to initiate human clinical trial.
+As of the date of this annual report, we received CTA and IND approvals for ALS-4 and SACT-1 from Health Canada and US FDA to initiate human clinical trial.
 We have not submitted other applications for IND to the FDA or other regulatory agencies.